obsidiansystems/obelisk/README.md

 <p align="center"><img src="docs/obelisk-logo-640.png" width="50%" alt="Obelisk Logo"></p>

 Obelisk is an opinionated, batteries-included framework for building production-ready web and mobile applications in [Haskell](https://www.haskell.org/).
-It's goal is to represent a cohesive, highly-curated set of choices that [Obsidian Systems](https://obsidian.systems/) has made for building these types of applications in a way that is extremely fast but does not compromise on production readiness.
+Its goal is to represent a cohesive, highly-curated set of choices that [Obsidian Systems](https://obsidian.systems/) has made for building these types of applications in a way that is extremely fast but does not compromise on production readiness.

 - [Overview](#installing-obelisk)
   - [Why would I use it?](#why-would-i-use-it)